Concurrent Versions System

 Concurrent Versions System (CVS, or Concurrent Versioning System) is a version control system originally developed by Dick Grune in July 1986.
-It builds on top of an older version control system called Revision Control System, adding support for repository-level change tracking, and a client-server model.
+It builds on top of an older version control system called Revision Control System (RCS), adding support for repository-level change tracking, and a client-server model.
 CVS servers normally run on Unix systems, while clients can be on any operating system.

 Design

 CVS operates as a front end to Revision Control System (RCS), an older version control system that manages individual files but not whole projects.
 It expands upon RCS by adding support for repository-level change tracking, and a client-server model.
 Files are tracked using the same history format as in RCS, with a hidden directory containing a corresponding history file for each file in the repository.

 CVS uses delta compression for efficient storage of different versions of the same file.
 This works well with large text files with few changes from one version to the next.
 This is usually the case for source code files.
 On the other hand, when CVS is told to store a file as binary, it will keep each individual version on the server.
 This is typically used for non-text files such as executable images where it is difficult to create compact deltas between versions.

 CVS excludes symbolic links because when they are stored in a version control system they can pose a security risk.
 For instance, a symbolic link to a sensitive file can be stored in the repository, making the sensitive file accessible even when it is not checked in.
 In place of symbolic links, scripts that require certain privileges and conscious intervention to execute may be checked into CVS.